facebook/relay/docs/QuickStart-Tutorial.md

 });
 ```

-A working copy of the treasure hunt can be found in the `./examples/` directory.
+A working copy of the treasure hunt can be found under the [`./examples/`](https://github.com/facebook/relay/tree/master/examples) directory in the Relay repository.

 Now that we've gone through this tutorial, let's dive into some videos from conferences where GraphQL and Relay were introduced and explained.